 xAPI will bring this dream true

 xAPI is a standard protocol using REST architecture style for writing and querying all learning activity data.
 It can act like a glue for learning analytics across diversified data sources.
 In a recent interview on the Open Learning Analytics summit with Josh Baron, Baron pointed out that open standards like xAPI and Learning Record Store(LRS) can bring data from diversified sources into a single repository.
 Because after xAPI data are sent to any one LRS, they can be retrieved and aggregated by another LRS for analytics and reporting purposes.
-A data common language like xAPI makes the Open Learning Analytics picture possible.
+An open standard like xAPI makes the Open Learning Analytics picture possible.

 Baron also emphasized the importance of open data sets and open data models: